Justin01Wu/ObjectTreeCreator/README.md

 }
 ```

-You can also customized existing creator, like primitive type
+You can also customize an existing creator, like primitive type
 ```
 public class CustomizedStringCreator implements BeanCreator <String>{